Schedule

 Welcome to the only Museum entirely devoted to human rights for all.
 Join a journey like no other and experience human rights stories from Canada and around the world.

-Tour #4 – Recycling Tour including mattresses, electronics & tires recycling
+Tour #4 – Recycling Tour including mattresses, electronics & tires recycling (sold out)

 Mother Earth – Winnipeg’s first and ONLY Mattress recycling facility.
 Learn how they separate mattresses into fabric, foam, metal and wood – all of which can be recycled!
 Mother Earth now accepts all electronics for recycling as well!
 Learn more about electronics recycling.